andreitoma8/Investors-Club/README.md

-This is Toma DeFI, a online DAO made for everything DeFi in one place:
+This is Investors Club, a online DAO made for everything DeFi in one place:

 1. Swaps
 2. Staking